-Tampa Bay Buccaneers: RB Bobby Rainey has taken over as the starter, with veteran RB/FB Brian Leonard and UDFA RB Michael Hill as his handcuffs.
-Rainey was the main passing down back in Week Fourteen.
+Tampa Bay Buccaneers: RB Bobby Rainey has taken over as the starter, with veteran RB/FB Brian Leonard as his handcuff.
+Rainey and Leonard usually split the passing down role.

 Tennessee Titans: RB Shonn Greene is the handcuff for starting RB Chris Johnson.
 RB/FB Jackie Battle would back up Greene if Johnson can’t play.

 Washington Redskins: RB Roy Helu is the handcuff for starting RB Alfred Morris.
 Helu is also the team’s primary third-down back.